tapifolti/VideoRentalStore/README.md

     1. Cannot use constructor parameters on resource classes as they are swagger generated
     1. Swagger do not generate Java8 compatible code
     1. Finally needed to modify swagger generated classes as HK2 dependency injection worked only on REST API classes (FilmApi, CustomerApi, RentApi, ReturnApi)
+1. `src/main/resources/assets/curl-test` folder contains curl commands to test the API

 Focus points and missing parts
 ---

 1. Focused on REST API layout/design
 1. Targeted to have a working solution
-1. Implemented an in memory data store instead of using real database, so concurrency issues was addressed at this level, it can be a permanent solution for small data sets with additional persistence management
-1. All features can work concurrently
+1. Implemented an in memory data store instead of using real database, so concurrency issues was addressed at this level, it can be a permanent solution for small data sets with additional persistence management, as a result all features can work concurrently
 1. Had no time for to add
     1. appropriate logging
     1. health check
-    1. required amount of unit and integration test cases
+    1. unit and integration test cases -- sorry for it
-    1. javadoc comments
+    1. javadoc comments -- same
-    1. test and address all error cases
+    1. test and manage all error cases
-    1. input validation (dropwizard provided one do not work with swagger)
+    1. input validation (dropwizard provided one does not work with swagger)

 How to maintain the API
 ---